Vicent-WD/OliverV-WD/README.md

 - 👋 Hi there !
 I’m @OliverV-WD
 - 🌃 I work as Web Developer & Designer especialized on Wordpress
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning PHP, HTML, CSS and Javascript
 - 🦾 These are my recently creations :

      <a href="https://personalplus.com.ve" target="_blank" >❤️ Wedding & Event Planner WebSite</a> <br>